abhilash1910/ISO-WG21-Sofia-Trip-Report/README.md

 *Nvidia Authors: Bryce Lelbach, Mark Hoemmen, Ilya Burylov, Abhilash Majumder*

 The idea of putting ```std::simd``` components in their own namespace, instead of in namespace std, came late in the design process.
 The new namespace was originally std::simd.
-Objections to the namespace being the same as the class (`std::simd::simd`) led to the namespace being changed from `std::simd` to `std::datapar` (as in, ìdata-parallel types and functionsî).
+Objections to the namespace being the same as the class (`std::simd::simd`) led to the namespace being changed from `std::simd` to `std::datapar` (as in, ‚Äúdata-parallel types and functions‚Äù).
 Library Evolution Group decided to rename the namespace back from `std::datapar` to `std::simd`.
 The changes makes it easier for users to see that these types relate to the SIMD (Single Instruction, Multiple Data) computer hardware feature.
-It also avoids redundancy in names and distinguishes a SIMD register of values (ì`vec`î) from other SIMD features like bit masks.
+It also avoids redundancy in names and distinguishes a SIMD register of values (‚Äú`vec`‚Äù) from other SIMD features like bit masks.
 Here is an image with co-author Matthias Kretz and LWG member Christian Trott.

 <img src ="imgs/simd.jpg" />